legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 *Next up lets see how fast the M1 can go on UTM with el8, with native 16K pages, w00t!

-Then check the virtualization box in UTM for the installation and then install to new kernel as follows.
+*At some point I'll get back to my goal when I started which was another project, soon I will and hopefully now I can make arm packages NATIVE and FAST, yes I did say NATIVE/FAST ARM, without using cross :)

+On your UTM installed el8, to test/install to new 4K pages kernel:

-From your test install:
+From your test install(not production box):

-create the file for the repo:
+create the file for the repo @:
 <code>
 /etc/yum.repos.d/el8-aarch64-4k-pages.repo
 </code>